tonyscottpage/site/_posts/2014-12-08-boundaries1.markdown

 image: libb/images/kremlin.jpg
 ---

-**A sceptical questioner answered his own question: "are you saying completely open?
+**A sceptical questioner answered his own question: "Are you saying we should always be completely open?
 No!
 That's not a natural state, we’d be overwhelmed by 'too much information'... in more ways than one!".
 So why are organisations opening their boundaries?**

 ![](/libb/images/kremlin.jpg)